Issue No. 6 - Edición No. 6

 Joel Hernandez is traveling artist who migrated to Indiana as a child from his border-town home in Mexico.
 He attended Indiana University where he received his bachelors of fine arts with a focus on photography.
 After college he moved to Texas where he reconnected to Tex-Mex culture and a thriving gay community.
 He ran a pop up shop where he explored other mediums that eventually lead to his focus on papermachesculpture.
 Joel gave up his full time job at a photography non profit to focus more on his art and has exhibited and published his work both nationally and internationally.
 Currently he travels the country making papermache sculptures inspired by the cities that he temporarily inhabits.

 Marcos Santiago Gonsalez is a writer, gaymer, and scholar.
 He currently is a PHD candidate in English and Literature at the Graduate Center, CUNY, and teaches writing courses at Baruch College.
-His essays can be found in the New Inquiry, and Blue Mesa Review, and his short fiction can be found in Latino/a Rising: An Anthology of U.S. Latino/a Speculative Fiction and Duende Literary.
+His essays can be found in Electric Literature, Catapult, The New Inquiry, Blue Mesa Review, and his short fiction can be found in Latino/a Rising: An Anthology of U.S. Latino/a Speculative Fiction.
 He is working on a collection of essays and a memoir about trauma, racism, and growing up with undocumented parents in rural New Jersey.
 He lives in New York City.